akhil27051999/Deployment-of-3-Tier-Application/containerization/docs/image-push-to-dockerhub.md

 ### 1. Docker Hub Account Setup

 Ensure you have a Docker Hub account.
-We used the username: `akhil27051999`.
+We used the username: `akhilthyadi`.

 ### 2. Login to Docker Hub from CLI